jsigee87/Data-Science-Lab-ee379k/test.md

 ### Common Issues:

-* Ensure that /usr/local/bin is on your path
+* Check if /usr/local/bin is on your path
 ```bash
 echo $PATH
 ```
   If it is not then add it to your ~/.bashrc
 ```bash
 echo "PATH=\$PATH:/usr/local/bin" >> ~/.bashrc
 ```

 * Enable universe and multiverse
 ```bash
 sudo add-apt-repository "deb http://archive.ubuntu.com/ubuntu $(lsb_release -sc) main universe restricted multiverse"
 ```

 * If you have an Anaconda distribution and get a build failure try running
 ```bash